prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/Shut Down PC/README.md

 ## Description:
+- With the help of terminal and some modules in Python through which one can shut down a PC by just using voice commands
 - Firstly, you have to input your voice command whether you want to shutdown your computer or not.
 - If "yes", it will shut down your computer; otherwise, it will not.
+- We have used three modules of Python here, pyaudio is working in the background and is necessary to be installed.

 ## Procedure:
 ```python